eliezerperl/Cafe/README.md

 Manage beverages, orders, users, and roles with a modern UI and robust backend services.

 Live demo at https://eliezers-cafe-management.vercel.app (In Memory DB)
+(First API call will take roughly 15 seconds to wake up server)
 ---

 ## Features